Martina Piemonte

-Martina Piemonte (born 7 November 1997) is an Italian professional footballer who plays as a striker for Serie A club AC Milan and the Italy women's national team.
+Martina Piemonte (born 7 November 1997) is an Italian professional footballer who plays as a striker for Lazio and the Italy women's national team.

-Piemonte formerly played for her hometown club Riviera di Romagna. and for San Zaccaria.
+Piemonte formerly played for her hometown club Riviera di Romagna and for San Zaccaria.

 Club career

 Piemonte was considered a prodigy in Italian women's football.
 She signed a professional contract with Riviera di Romagna in 2012 at the age of 14, before leaving for San Zaccaria following the 2014 FIFA U-17 Women's World Cup.

 On 15 July 2016, Piemonte joined AGSM Verona from San Zaccaria.

-In July 2017, she signed for Sevilla F.C. women, to play in the Spanish La Liga.
+In July 2017, Piemonte signed for Sevilla F.C. women, to play in the Spanish La Liga.
+In April 2018, she terminated her contract early with the club.

+In July 2019, Piemonte was announced at Real Betis on a permanent transfer.

+In July 2020, Piemonte was announced at Fiorentina.

+On 30 December 2021, Piemonte was announced at AC Milan on a one and a half year contract.

+On 5 July 2023, Piemonte was announced at Everton on a two year contract.
+In joining, Piemonte became the second Italian to ever play in the Women's Super League, only behind her fellow Everton teammate Aurora Galli.

+On 27 August 2024, Piemonte was announced at Lazio on a permanent transfer.

 International career

 Piemonte was a member of the Italian women's U-17 squad and played at the 2014 FIFA U-17 Women's World Cup, in which her country finished in third place.

+On 26 June 2022, Piemonte was announced in the Italy squad for the UEFA Women's Euro 2022.

+On 25 June 2025, Piemonte was called up to the Italy squad for the UEFA Women's Euro 2025.

+International goals

+Personal life

+Piemonte is in a relationship with Lea Schüller.